 I invite you to take the time to explore my website.
 I have developed:

-- Presentations, and community based workshops that give parents, educators and health professionals the tools they need to proactively address challenging issues and sustain a dialogue throughout a child’s development.
+- Presentations and workshops that give parents, educators and health professionals tools to proactively engage children in creating a culture of health and responsibility

 - Programs designed in conjunction with religious educators that address sexual behavior and the impact of the media on family life.